douglasrfix/DIyIMS/Design.md

     - 0 (0.0.0a0)
         Establish and test development environment
-        Create and test minimal CLI application that exercises primary functional components for a single python environment Verify behavior after installing the application through normal means on a different platform with same architecture.
+        Create and test minimal CLI application that exercises primary functional components for a single python environment Verify behavior after installing the application through normal means on a different platform with same architecture

+        python 3.9 min due to debian distribution limitations